 Call for more actionable management of wolf

-Since the wolf has become permanently established in Fryslân, attacks on hobby and farm animals have increased.
+Since the wolf became permanently established in Fryslân, attacks on hobby and farm animals have increased.
 And with it, the concerns and fears among animal keepers and residents.
 That is why the province of Fryslân and the municipalities of Heerenveen, Ooststellingwerf, Opsterland, Smallingerland, and Weststellingwerf are asking in a letter to State Secretary Jean Rummenie for more action perspective on wolf management.

 The number of wolves in Fryslân is increasing sharply.
 The number of wolf attacks on farm animals has also risen sharply recently.
 In the first months of this year, there were 69 reports of attacks on farm animals in Fryslân.
 "That makes there a constant fear among animal keepers.
 But also among residents.
 The wolf is seen more and more often in inhabited areas, which increases the feeling of insecurity," says Deputy Matthijs de Vries.